University of Edinburgh logo British Antarctic Survey logo National Oceanographic Centre logo University of Leeds logo

 Step 1

-Application: Submit an application via the University of Leeds application portal.
+Application: Submit an application via the University of Edinburgh application portal.
 Step by step guidance is available here.
-The deadline for applications is midnight on Sunday 15th January 2023 GMT.
+The deadline for applications is midday (12pm GMT) on Monday 30th October 2023

 Step 2